parabust/active-directory-homelab/README.md

 ```shell
 Install-ADDSForest
 ```

-Pick a domain name and safe mode administrator password.
+Pick a domain name and safe-mode administrator password.

 # 2 - Configuring DNS for Both Machines